 January 30th: Academic Year Progress Portfolios Due

-All LUROP Fellows are required to present their research at the annual Undergraduate Research and Engagement Symposium as part of Loyola’s Weekend of Excellence.
+All LUROP Fellows are required to present their research at the annual Undergraduate Research and Engagement Symposium.
 You will not receive your final award payment until you present your research at the symposium or make alternative arrangements with Undergraduate Research Program Manager.

 We also encourage LUROP Fellows to explore other opportunities to present, publish, and share your research, including the Chicago Area Undergraduate Research Symposium.
 Ask your mentor about conferences, professional journals, and other opportunities to share your research with your field or discipline.